accademiadev/fake-cookie-auth-server/README.md

 - express-session (for sessions)
 - session-file-store (for saving session information on disk)
 - passport, passport-local (for authentication)
-- NeDB (MongoDB alternative, saves on disk, no setup required)

 ## Get started

-Make sure to add a `.env` file at the root of the project, with these fields:
+Make sure to add a `.env` file at the root of the project, with these fields, otherwise defaults will be used:

 ```
 PORT=...